petrov2c/cmvc/index.md

 ---

-## ✋ Why this exists

-This isn’t a movement.
-It’s a lighttrap.
-A small invitation for those ready to show up gently, with less.
+## ✉️ Support the idea

-If you’d like to support the idea, leave your email.
-Nothing happens until 10,000 others have done the same.
+If the idea makes sense to you, you can quietly support it by leaving your email.

+Nothing happens until 10,000 people have done the same.

+[**→ Add your email (no follow-up)**]

 ---